 The photo above clearly illustrates “the people who walked on.”
 This group of women and children are looking toward Krema II as they pass Krema III which is in the background.
 They are headed to the intersection of the main camp road and the road to the Sauna, where they will turn right and go to the shower room in the Sauna.
 The intersection no longer exists because it is currently covered by the International Monument.

 In the photo above, the International Monument is on the left.
 The fence posts for the fence around Krema III can be seen in the background.
 The monument covers the first part of the road that leads to the Sauna.
-(Krema II was blown up on Jan.
+Krema II and Krema III were blown up on Jan.
 20, 1945 after the prisoners were marched out of the camp on Jan.
-18, 1945.)
+18, 1945.

 In his short story “The People Who Walked On,” Borowski famously wrote: